We currently work on a COVID-19 vaccine within the Prevent-nCoV consortium:

 Bottom: Erick Bermundez - Ties Baljet - Tessy Hick - Chikungunya - Haidong Wang - Jerome Comes

-Sabbatical Dr. Jody Hobson-Peters (University of Queensland, Brisbane, Australia), herfst 2019
+Sabbatical Dr. Jody Hobson-Peters (University of Queensland, Brisbane, Australia), autumn 2019

 Sandra Abbo - Jody Hobson-Peters - Gorben Pijlman - Jerome Comes - Tessy Hick